excid3/noticed/docs/delivery_methods/ios.md

 bundle add "apnotic"
 ```

-## Apple Push Notification Service (APNS) Authentication
+## Apple Push Notification Service (APNs) Authentication

-Token-based authentication is used for APNS.
+Token-based authentication is used for APNs.
 * A single key can be used for every app in your developer account.
 * Token authentication never expires, unlike certificate authentication which must be renewed annually.